casterbn/QtCompile/library/999-Misc/001-Notes for this repo.md

 Only recent GNU tar (1.31 or later) and recent libarchive (a.k.a. bsdtar, 3.3.3 or later) directly supports .tar.zst compress method.
 I will not use zst because the compress ratio is not as good as LZMA2(xz).

-## Difference of this Qt and offically distributed Qt (Updated 2020.3.6)
+## Difference of this Qt and offically distributed Qt (Updated 2020.6.7)

+I provide only binary tarball, which contains only compiled Qt binary for each OS.
+It should work out of box (for Qt 5.14 or later) or work after patches to Qt (for Qt 5.13 and before).
+I will never use online installers.

 There is **NO NEED TO LOGIN Qt ACCOUNT**!!!
 By doing this gets rid of the nonsense of "This can help optimize Qt".